AmineBarrak/aminebarrak.github.io/_pages/about.md

 ---

-I am Amine Barrak, a Ph.D. candidate at the University of Québec, specializing in Distributed Machine Learning on Serverless Computing.
-My extensive teaching and research experience spans cryptography, cloud technologies, and the intersection of AI with security in diverse applications.
+I am Amine Barrak, an Assistant Professor at Oakland University specializing in Distributed Machine Learning on Serverless Computing.
+My research focuses on scalable and secure distributed systems, integrating cryptography, cloud technologies, and AI-driven security solutions.
+With extensive teaching and research experience, I explore the intersection of AI, security, and cloud computing across various applications.

 ---